kensuio-oss/frontend-technical-test/README.md

 - Use ReactJS via create react app
 - You **have to use Redux** (hint: at Kensu, we use redux-toolkit)
-- Ideally the chart should be based on D3.js but there are many libraries that add charting on top of D3, you should preferably use one of those.
+- You can use a charting library based on D3.js or not.
 - Handle the loading of the data, success and errors via redux.
 - Choose the way to serve the json but it should just work by running npm start.
 If there is an external server, please make it easy to use.
-It just be done with the webpack dev server.
+It can just be done with the webpack dev server.
 - You should share via Github or Gitlab but keep the repo private.